prometheus/prometheus/.github/ISSUE_TEMPLATE.md

 * Prometheus version:

-	insert output of `prometheus -version` here
+	insert output of `prometheus --version` here

 * Alertmanager version:

-	insert output of `alertmanager -version` here (if relevant to the issue)
+	insert output of `alertmanager --version` here (if relevant to the issue)

 * Prometheus configuration file:
 ```